Opinion | Voters, remember your role in giving Judge Jackson the chance she deserves

 There’s another reason Rubio could be a champion of Jackson’s appointment.
 Though born in the District of Columbia, Jackson was raised in South Florida.
 She attended Miami-Dade County public schools; her parents were a high school principal and school board attorney.
 Her uncle, a former Miami police chief.
 South Florida claims Jackson as one of its own.
 Does Florida’s senior senator, Rubio?
 Or will he succumb to the blandishments of the worst elements of his party?

 Rubio is one of several Republican senators who must face the latter question.
-Among others are Susan Collins, (Maine), Lisa Murkowski (Alaska), and Mitt Romney (Utah), all of whom are known for not having hidebound thinking.
+Among others are Susan Collins (Maine), Lisa Murkowski (Alaska) and Mitt Romney (Utah), all of whom are known for not having hidebound thinking.

 Ketanji Brown Jackson’s nomination should be no conundrum for the Senate.
 There is a clear right answer.
 As an emotional Sen. Cory Booker (D-N.J.) told Jackson at the conclusion of her appearance on Wednesday, “You have earned this spot.
 You are worthy.
 You are a great American.”

 She deserves confirmation to a seat on the Supreme Court.
-Not only will she be the first Black woman to sit on the highest court in the land — a historic and long overdue achievement — but also a sterling choice to succeed retiring Justice Stephen G. Breyer.
+Not only will she be the first Black woman to sit on the highest court in the land — a historic and long-overdue achievement — but also a sterling choice to succeed retiring Justice Stephen G. Breyer.

 And when the next election rolls around, remember how important your vote was in giving her that opportunity.